+- Build and develop our talent ٠

+- ٠

-- Build and develop our talent - Develop and implement the next major capital campaign - Develop and implement a robust, dynamic, and detailed business plan
+- Develop and implement the next major capital campaign Develop and implement a robust, dynamic, and detailed business plan •

 Work Environment Principles ROM embraces a working environment that recognizes and encourages employees and volunteers to demonstrate ROM's core values of Creativity, Adaptability, Courage, Collaboration, Respect, Accountability and Excellence.
 ROM is committed to providing a safe and healthy workplace thereby supporting the health and wellbeing of all employees and volunteers.

-In furtherance of creating such an environment, employees and volunteers (including trustees) will:

-- Treat others with respect, tact, and courtesy, both within ROM and when representing ROM. - Use their skills and experiences for the benefit of ROM. - Keep confidential ROM information, which involves a matter of trust. - Respect and protect ROM property and facilities, including records, and refrain from using them in a manner or for a purpose that may be contrary to ROM's interests.

-Work Environment Principles In addition to these behaviours Managers are expected to:

-- Use their knowledge, experience, abilities, and expertise to deliver on new strategies that help fulfil ROM's Mission and Vision. - Embrace and support change that helps create the strong human capital foundation needed to enable ROM to become a 21st Century Museum. - Be disciplined, focused and results driven. - Provide positive, sensitive leadership that brings out the best in others and creates a positive culture of mutual respect. - Value the importance of relationship building within and outside of ROM. - Provide clear expectations and effective delegation while encouraging competence, accountability and excellence in all aspects of work and organizational life. - Create a positive, collaborative and safe work environment that encourages employees to take risks and try new things. - Fully understand ROM's Diversity, Equity and Inclusion (DEI) strategies and work purposefully against racism in the workplace and in the ROM's public facing work. - Be strategic, able to conceptualize a big picture view while also being able to manage the small details that matter to be successful. - Promote a sense of shared purpose with management, employees, and volunteers. - Respect and foster the professionalism of employees and volunteers. - Routinely recognize and acknowledge achievements of employees and volunteers. - Ensure that all applicable policies are communicated effectively and adhered to in daily operations. - Ensure that ROM, its departments, individual employees, and volunteers grow and develop professionally in a manner consistent with stated Values and Work Environment Principles. - Use resources effectively and make decisions that are financially and ethically responsible in furtherance of ROM's Mission and Objectives. - Strive to produce and foster the production of outstanding and innovative programs, which exceed visitor expectations.
+In furtherance of creating such an environment, employees and volunteers (including trustees) will: Treat others with respect, tact, and courtesy, both within ROM and when representing ROM.
+Use their skills and experiences for the benefit of ROM.
+Keep confidential ROM information, which involves a matter of trust.
+Respect and protect ROM property and facilities, including records, and refrain from using them in a manner or for a purpose that may be contrary to ROM's interests.
+Work Environment Principles In addition to these behaviours Managers are expected to: Use their knowledge, experience, abilities, and expertise to deliver on new strategies that help fulfil ROM's Mission and Vision.
+Embrace and support change that helps create the strong human capital foundation needed to enable ROM to become a 21st Century Museum.
+Be disciplined, focused and results driven.
+Provide positive, sensitive leadership that brings out the best in others and creates a positive culture of mutual respect.
+Value the importance of relationship building within and outside of ROM.
+Provide clear expectations and effective delegation while encouraging competence, accountability and excellence in all aspects of work and organizational life.
+Create a positive, collaborative and safe work environment that encourages employees to take risks and try new things.
+Fully understand ROM's Diversity, Equity and Inclusion (DEI) strategies and work purposefully against racism in the workplace and in the ROM's public facing work.
+Be strategic, able to conceptualize a big picture view while also being able to manage the small details that matter to be successful.
+Promote a sense of shared purpose with management, employees, and volunteers.
+Respect and foster the professionalism of employees and volunteers.
+Ensure that all applicable policies are communicated effectively and adhered to in daily operations.
+Ensure that All applicable policies are communicated effectively and adhered to in daily operations.
+Use resources effectively and make decisions that are financially and ethicially responsible in furtherance of ROM's Mission and Objectives.
+Strive to produce and foster the production of outstanding and innovative programs, which exceed visitor expectations.
+Conduct and the Management Practice - Code of Conduct in the Workplace.